 But I strongly believe that a location-independent lifestyle is sustainable.

 And I do believe that once you’ve mastered the digital nomad life and you’ve became successful with it, you can easily slow down and continue living a location-independent life.

-So rather than thinking of it as the ultimate goal, I see it as a part of a whole lifestyle design.
-For some it might be the transaction, the starting point to a new kind of life.
+So rather than thinking of it as the ultimate goal, I see it as a part of a new lifestyle.
+For some, it might be the transaction, the starting point to a new kind of life.